minhpascal/controversy/README.rst

 Demo todo
 =========

+* "close accout -->" button not working
+* controversial list needs to not show duplication terms
 * show user their graphs
 * average same-day points in matplotlib
 * tokenizer needs to remove acronyms